 Bipolar disorder is a lifelong mental condition.
-It causes extreme mood swings that may range from high highs to low lows.
-These mood swings can cause major changes in mood, energy, and activity levels, and can interfere with your quality of life and daily activities.
+It causes extreme shifts in mood that may range from high highs to low lows.
+These changes in mood can cause major changes in mood, energy, and activity levels, and can interfere with your quality of life and daily activities.
 A person’s moods can change very quickly.

 Everyone experiences some anxiety from time to time during their lives, such as before taking a test or making a big decision.
 However, some people have anxiety disorders that cause them to experience more than short-term worries.
 These people may have an anxiety disorder, which is not limited to life events and may worsen over time.
 Sometimes people with anxiety disorders have worries so severe that they interfere with their ability to carry out their everyday activities.
 The various types of anxiety disorders include: